Rudolf Höss: SS career

 On 1 April 1934, Höss joined the SS, on Himmler's effective call-to-action, and moved to the SS-Totenkopfverbände (SS Death's Head Units) that same year.
 Höss was assigned to the Dachau concentration camp in December 1934, where he held the post of Block leader.
-His mentor at Dachau was the then SS-brigadier general Theodor Eicke, the reorganizer of the Nazi concentration camp system.
+His mentor at Dachau was the then SS-Brigadeführer Theodor Eicke, the reorganizer of the Nazi concentration camp system.
 In 1938, Höss was promoted to SS-captain and was made adjutant to Hermann Baranowski in the Sachsenhausen concentration camp.
 There, Höss led the firing squad that, on Himmler's orders on 15 September 1939, killed August Dickmann, a Jehovah's Witness who was the first conscientious objector to be executed after the start of the Second World War.
 Höss fired the finishing shot from his pistol.
 He joined the Waffen-SS in 1939 after the invasion of Poland.
 Höss excelled in that capacity and was recommended by his superiors for further responsibility and promotion.
 By the end of his tour of duty there, Höss was serving as administrator of prisoners' property.
 On 18 January 1940, as head of the protective custody camp at Sachsenhausen, Höss ordered all prisoners not assigned to work details to stand outside in frigid conditions reaching -26 C. Most of the inmates had no coats or gloves.
 When block elders dragged some of the frozen inmates to the infirmary, Höss ordered the infirmary doors to be closed.
 During the day, 78 inmates died, and another 67 died that night.